-Verneukpan is approximately a hundred and fifteen-kilometre drive from Cape Town.
+The desert plain, Verneukpan, is approximately a hundred and fifteen-kilometre drive from Cape Town

 If you love the open road and driving out of mobile reception, the road trip to Verneukpan is for you.
 You drive into the northern karoo with mesmerizing desolate and rocky landscapes along the winding and dead straight roads.